AddioElectronics/Hello-CLR-CLI/README.md

 #### Calling from C#

-When calling a CLR DLL from C#, you will be calling functions inside of "ref class".
+When calling a CLR DLL from C#, you will be calling functions inside of `ref class`.
-For example ManagedConsole calls into ClrDLL through the CallNative class, which looks like this...
+For example *ManagedConsole* calls into *ClrDLL* through the *CallNative* class, which looks like this...
 ``` C++
 public ref class CallNative sealed abstract
 {